v-finance/camelot/doc/sphinx/source/advanced/development.rst

   * Qt objects wrapped by Python are either:

-    * owned by Qt when they have a parent object, Qt will delete it, when the parent object is deleted
+    * owned by Qt when they have a parent object, Qt will delete them, when their parent object is deleted

-    * owned by Python when it has no parent, Python will delete it, and trigger the deletion of all its children by Qt
+    * owned by Python when they have no parent, Python will delete them, and trigger the deletion of all their children by Qt

-  * Qt object that are not wrapped by Python, those are in one way or another children of a Qt object that is wrapped by Python, they will get deleted by Qt.
+  * Qt objects that are not wrapped by Python, those are in one way or another children of a Qt object that is wrapped by Python, they will get deleted by Qt.